JohanLi1990/Train-Ticket-Bot/README.md

 # Train Ticket Bot (TTB)

-TTB is a console app that help you buy train ticket between Woodland and Johor Bahru.
+TTB is a console app that help you buy [train ticket](https://shuttleonline.ktmb.com.my/Home/Shuttle) between Woodland and Johor Bahru.

+## Pre-requisite

+You need to able to logon to [KTMB](https://online.ktmb.com.my/Account/Login) with email and password combination.

 ## Installation